oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <details><summary><b>What's with the -k flag ?</b></summary>

 Previously we didn't use the -k flag or https when testing in the Helidon labs.
 That's because in the development phase we were using a direct http connection and connecting to a service running locally, and the micro-service itself didn't use https.
-Now we're using the ingress controller to provide us with a secure https connection (because that's what you should do in a production environment) we need to tell curl not to generate a error because in this case we're using a self signed certificate
+Now we're using the ingress controller to provide us with a secure https connection (because that's what you should do in a production environment) we need to tell curl not to generate a error because in this case we're using a self signed certificate.
+Of course in production you'd be using a proper certificate with a real certificate chain and wouldn't need to worry about it.

 ---